 Judging of the nominations over a calendar year is carried out at meetings in early January of the following year, where the finalists and winners are decided.

-For the CORE awards, there is a meeting of the Core Awards Judging Panel meeting, consisting of the Super-Assessor team, plus members of the panel of professional critics who support the Offies.
+For the FULL RUN awards, there is a meeting of the Core Awards Judging Panel meeting, consisting of the Super-Assessor team, plus members of the panel of professional critics who support the Offies.